mantidproject/mantid/docs/source/release/v6.3.0/diffraction.rst

 ############
 - Improved axes scaling in the plot of the :ref:`Engineering Diffraction interface<Engineering_Diffraction-ref>` :ref:`Fitting tab <ui engineering fitting>`.
 - Automatically disable zoom and pan when opening the fit browser in the :ref:`Fitting tab <ui engineering fitting>` of the Engineering Diffraction interface (as they interfered with the interactive peak adding tool).
+- The plot on the fitting tab is now made larger when undocked, unless the size of the overall interface has been expanded significantly.

 Bugfixes
 ########